Cancel anytime

 - Acquisition Price (USD millions): 9700

-- Strategic Rationale: Expanded General Dynamics' IT services capabilities and strengthened its position in the government IT market.
+- Strategic Rationale: Expanded General Dynamics' IT services and solutions capabilities, particularly in the government sector.

 Growth Trajectory and Initiatives